BenHey/BenHey.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Staff Research Scientist at Criteo with interests in game theory, reinforcement learning and causal methods.
+I am a Staff Research Scientist at Criteo with in a focus on   game theory.
 I am a member of the join Inria/Criteo FairPlay team.

-My work is motivated by applications for recommender systems and marketplace design.
-I try to dedicate time to both applied and theoretical topics.
+I  dedicate time to both applied and theoretical topics.

-I am currently based in Montreal, but I am usually in Paris.

 I hold a degree in  engineering from the Ecole polytechnique (Paris), a Master of Science in Operations Research from Columbia University (New York) and a PhD in applied mathematics from the Ecole polytechnique/Inria.

+I am currently co-advising <a href="https://crest.science/user/m%C3%A9lissa-tamine/"> Mélissa Tamine</a>.

 I was honoured to receive a Siebel Scholarship in 2016.